-On our website, you will find information about doing business with Iran, the role of The British Iranian Chamber of Commerce, our counterpart in Tehran, as well as details about services and membership.
+On our web site, you will find information about doing business with Iran, the role of The British Iranian Chamber of Commerce, our counterpart in Tehran, as well as details about services and membership.

-Lord Lamont - 15 July 2016
+Lord Lamont - February 2017

 8th October 2016: U.S. Loosens Iran Sanctions to Smooth Dollar Transactions:- click here to read more.